Key Takeaways:

 • Create a legal business entity: Operating as a separate legal entity saves you from personal liability in the event of your security company being sued in court.

-• Register for taxes: Register your business for various state and federal taxes.
+• Register for taxes: Register your business for the necessary state and federal taxes.

 • Open a bank account: Set up a business checking account for your company business.
 It will help you keep your personal finances separate from business transactions.